KingOfSpades/KingOfSpades-old/_posts/2022-01-17-troubelshooting-permissions-on-pods.md

 ```

 # Wrapping up
 As you can see it's pretty easy to use SAs to apply special permissions to deployments.
 That doesn't mean you should do it without thought.
-There are use cases in which it's necessary that a deployment might need to run with elevated permissions but there are a lot of other solution's than simply hanig out the permissions.
+There are use cases in which it's necessary that a deployment might need to run with elevated permissions but there are a lot of other solution's than simply handing out the permissions.
 So stay sharp!

 Do you want to see more of my EX280 post's?
 Checkout my [EX280 page](https://blog.benstein.nl/ex280/)